multitudes/Python_am_Freitag/README.md

     counts[letter] = counts.get(letter, 0) + 1
 print(counts)
 ```
-A for loop going through the keys
+We can loop through the keys:
 ```python
 for key in counts:
     print(key, counts[key])
 ```
-Items are tuples!
+Items in the dict are (key, values) tuples !
 ```python
 print((counts.keys()))
 print((counts.values()))